Peer-to-Peer Car Sales App Expands into Texas

 The Future of Blinker

-There’s still obviously a long way to go for Blinker, as it’s only available in a small number of states.
+There’s still obviously a long way to go for Blinker and installment loans, as it’s only available in a small number of states.
 But it provides a useful service that makes it much simpler for people to buy a car from a private party or get their car sold.
 Those people will no longer need to scour Craigslist ads or deal with the hassle and pressure of going to a dealership.

-Blinker truly makes car sales as easy as it gets.
+Blinker truly makes car sales as easy as it gets without going broke all the time.
 The fact that there are no fees for using it is just icing on the cake.